HackYourFuture/Node.js/README.md

 }
 ```

+Note that for these actions, the client should add the following header:

+- `Content-Type`: `application/json`

 ## UUIDs

 For IDs, this application uses "UUIDs" (Universally Unique IDs).
 They can be generated using the `uuid` package, and are guaranteed never to be the same.